Caroline Island: 1883 solar eclipse

 In 1883 two expeditions arrived on Caroline Island in time to observe and record the solar eclipse of 6 May.
 On 22 March, American and English astronomers left the Peruvian port of Callao aboard the USS Hartford, arriving at the island on 20 April.
-Among those in the American expedition were the astronomers Edward S. Holden of the Washburn Observatory, the expedition's leader, and William Upton, professor of astronomy at Brown University.
+Among those in the American expedition were the astronomers Edward S. Holden of the Washburn Observatory, the expedition's leader, and Winslow Upton, professor of astronomy at Brown University.
 An expedition from France arrived two days later in the L'Eclaireur.

 As small boats could not come close to the shore, the equipment was carried to the island by men standing in about 2 ft of water, and then about 500 yd further to the observation site.
 On the morning of 6 May, the sky cleared shortly before the time of first contact, and remained clear for the rest of the day.
 During the eclipse, the astronomers searched for Vulcan, a hypothetical intra-Mercurial planet, but discovered nothing.
 The duration of totality (the time the entire disc of the Sun is obscured) was 5 minutes 25 seconds, a little less than the maximum duration of 5 minutes 58 seconds.
 The Austrian astronomer Johann Palisa, a member of the French expedition, discovered an asteroid later that year, which he named Carolina after the island.